 Whichever method you select, each company or bank will take your Australian dollars, convert them to the relevant currency of your recipient and send it to the local institution that will hand over the money to the recipient.

-Along the way, there will be various fees, charges and expenses, including upfront and hidden costs for you, the sender, and for the recipient.
-What they are and how much depends on the transfer mode and service you choose.
+Along the way, there will be various fees, charges and expenses, including upfront and hidden costs for you, the sender, and the recipient.
+What they are and how much depends on your chosen transfer mode and service.

 Your cost for sending money overseas can also vary significantly, not just from bank to bank (or platform) but also from country to country.
-This means that the cost of sending $1000 to the UK may not be the same as sending that same amount to India, China or to the Philippines.
+This means that the cost of sending $1,000 to the UK may not be the same as sending that amount to India, China or the Philippines.